lightpack/docs/relationships-intro.md

 ---

 ### 2. One to Many (1:N)
-A **One to Many** relationship means that a single record in Table A can be related to many records in Table B, but each record in Table B relates back to only one record in Table A. Imagine a customer placing multiple orders: one customer, many orders.
+A **One to Many** relationship means that a single record in `Table A` can be related to many records in `Table B`, but each record in `Table B` relates back to only one record in `Table A`.

+Imagine a customer placing multiple orders: one customer, many orders.

 **Order Example:**
 - A `customer` can have many `orders`.